This is a weekly high/low/close logarithmic price chart.

 In China, OKCoin’s Duan said: "Talking about the impact of digital money now is like trying to predict how the Internet would transform lives in the 1980s.
 We know it’s going to be huge.
 It has the potential to change the entire economic infrastructure.
 We’re just not sure about when and how."
 The China market remains huge, as one survey suggests approximately 40% of Chinese people want to invest in bitcoin.
 Also, a white paper by the Chinese government bank, the People's Bank of China (PBOC), is a plan to buy one million bitcoins, enough for one bitcoin per China's 1 million villages (one third of the world's total).
 Each village, with an average of 916 people, would eventually be a "millionaire".

 Read about China's potentially game-changing quantum encrypted communications satellite network: http://www.dailymail.co.uk/sciencetech/article-4777230/Chinese-quantum-satellite-sends-unbreakable-code.html Could the quantum speed hack any PIN or password?
 Some BTC Core guys are worried, most are not: “In the grand scheme of risks and threats, it will take 20 to 30 years to be a real threat and by that time, we will have better signature schemes."
-Other countries around the world are looking to omit the U.S. dollar from their economy, and might replace it with bitcoin.
+“Andreas Antonopoulos: Bitcoin's Design Can Withstand Quantum Computer Attack” See: https://www.ccn.com/101656-2/.

 Other than an online internet "bitcoin wallet", consider using hardware wallets that stores BTC OFF-line, for example: https://www.ledger.com, https://www.keepkey.com, https://www.trezor.io.
 See also: https://news.bitcoin.com/ledger-reveals-physical-exploits-against-trezor-hardware-wallets/.
 Keep your secrets, hide wallets, use a safety deposit box? https://safedepositboxinsurance.com.
 And, double check receiving and sending addresses to verify they are correct.
 John McAfee recommends such OFF-line bitcoin wallet hardware to avoid loss of coins due to hackers.
-Is the 'jury still out' regarding the new smartphones that have offline 'cold storage' like Samsung and China's Huwei?
-Andreas Antonopoulos recommends NOT storing bitcoins on paper wallets unless you are skilled, because such paper wallets can be difficult to use and secure.
-He recommends hardware wallets.
-Not only do Tone Vays and Jimmy Song advise against keeping bitcoins and cash on exchanges, they also advise against involvement with ICOs (initial coin offerings) and various ‘tokens’ and 'stable'coins.
+Is the 'jury still out' regarding the new smartphones that have offline 'cold storage'?
+Are all cellphones SIM cards compromised? https://thehackernews.com/2019/09/simjacker-mobile-hacking.html?m=1.
+Andreas Antonopoulos recommends NOT storing bitcoins on paper wallets unless you are skilled.
+He recommends hardware wallets (ask a trusted, skilled computer user to help if need be).
+Tone Vays and Jimmy Song advise against keeping bitcoins and cash on exchanges, and against ICOs (initial coin offerings) and various ‘tokens’ and 'stable'coins.
 See: https://www.youtube.com/watch?v=GIrNRcX7JYo.
-See also: https://medium.com/@Panama_TJ/the-ten-commandments-of-crypto-security-3cd616185d40
+See also: https://medium.com/@Panama_TJ/the-ten-commandments-of-crypto-security-3cd616185d40,

 An alternative source of bitcoins is https://localbitcoins.com.
 To comply with new EU anti-money laundering regulations, in June 2019 Locabitcoins.com terminated their service that enabled local, peer-to-peer buying of bitcoin with fiat currency (cash).
 This author has not investigated these exchanges for quality, or legality.
 Previously, some state law enforcement agents were working with the U.S. Secret Service to arrest localbitcoins.com bitcoin sellers for violation of state anti-money laundering and money transmission laws.
-Qui bono?
-Who benefits, from having contradictory federal (and state) laws, such as with the U.S. Commodity Futures Trading Commission and SEC (bitcoin is a commodity) vs. U.S. Treasury - BTC is not legal tender, but it is money?
-Or rather, an asset, or property?
 If states like Wyoming, Pennsylvania, and Florida rule that bitcoin is money, and the U.S. Treasury says bitcoin is money, why not tax-free money?
-Have cake, eat it too?
-And if the U.S. Supreme Court decides digital currency is legal tender tax exempt currency, what reparations are due and payable?
+And if the U.S. Supreme Court decides digital currency is legal tender tax exempt currency, what reparations will apply, triple damages?
 "Once any person would be able to use bitcoin for daily purchases, I believe that most governments will acknowledge it is a tax-free coin."
 Gidi Zakay, Bittax CEO.
 See also: “Portugal, for example, recently announced that it will eliminate tax on all earnings in cryptocurrency.
 The country’s tax authority further declared that payments and trading cryptocurrency in Portugal are now 100% tax-free.” https://bitcoinist.com/us-uk-losing-cryptocurrency-race/.

 On August 1st, 2017, bitcoin had its split into two coins, bitcoin core (BTC) and bitcoin cash (BCH).
 "The creation of Bitcoin Cash is what is called a 'hard fork.'
 The creators are releasing a completely new software that allows for eight times the number of transactions per block.
 This means Bitcoin Cash could process transactions faster."
 Bitcoin Cash is worth far less than bitcoin.
 "Like bitcoin, Bitcoin Cash relies on the community.
 It will only be successful if people decide en masse to create the blocks for the bitcoin Cash blockchain." http://www.channel4000.com.
 See: https://bitcoinist.com/bitcoin-winner-takes-all-market/. https://www.investing.com/news/cryptocurrency-news/buy-bitcoin-sell-your-altcoins-says-pioneering-wall-street-blockchain-analyst-1464512.
 See also: https://bcfocus.com/news/bill-miller-a-billionaire-bitcoin-btc-investor-calls-altcoins-worthless/19761/.
 And: https://bitcoinist.com/bitcoin-will-be-the-amazon-of-cryptocurrency-says-vc-advisor/.
 Kiss of death for the altcoins?
 One federal Judge has ruled altcoin ICOs are securities.
 Investor lawsuits?
 In 2019, 90% of the ICO’s to date are either broke, exit scammed, or have no working infrastructure.
 A Microsoft study indicated trying to speed up BTC transactions by increasing the memory capacity of each block impedes the decentralization benefits, making bitcoin better than Bitcoin Cash (bcash).
 Remain observant.
 Regardless, consider staying in control of your private keys, such as with Ledger, Trezor, or Keepkey.
 Many exchanges and wallets initially refused to support BCH other than making it available to sell or transfer out, yet others provided support to trading BCH.
 Some referring to it as an "alt-coin," in need of further due diligence.
 Many bitcoin developers hate BCH, referring to it as a ripoff clone of bitcoin.
 The 'segregated witness" (segwit) BTC soft fork is now faster and cheaper.
 Those bitcoin wallet 34 character addresses start with the number 3 as opposed to the original bitcoin addresses that started with a 1.